Raw, North Yorkshire: Governance

 Historically in the wapentake of Whitby Strand, the North Riding of Yorkshire, and wholly within the ecclesiastical parish, and township of Fylingdales, the hamlet now straddles the boundary between two modern-day parishes.
-Raw is now part of the Borough of Scarborough, part of North Yorkshire, and lies wholly within the North York Moors National Park.
+Raw was part of the Borough of Scarborough between 1974 and 2023.
+It is now administered by the unitary North Yorkshire Council, and lies wholly within the North York Moors National Park.
 It is within the Scarborough and Whitby constituency for the UK Government.
 The census returns for the hamlet in 1851, lists 143 people living there.
 The modern day population statistics are included in its two parishes, which in 2015 numbered 1,330 in Fylingdales, and 850 in Hawsker-cum-Stainsacre.